Trigonometry (TV series): Development

 It was announced in October 2017 that Piers Wenger and Peter Hollands of the BBC had commissioned Trigonometry, an 8 30-minute episode drama produced by House Productions and written by Duncan Macmillan and Effie Woods.
 Executive producers included Tessa Ross and Juliette Howell of House and Tommy Bulfin of the BBC.

 Greek director Athina Rachel Tsangari signed on in January 2019 to direct the first five episodes, whilst Stella Corradi directed the last three.

 Filming

 Principal photography took place over four months at Ealing Studios in West London.
 A nearby two-storey pub was used for cafe scenes.
 The character of Ray is a swimmer; Aquabatix were consulted for this part and helped to coach the actresses, and swimming scenes were filmed at the Crystal Palace National Sports Centre.

 Release

 BBC Studios were in charge of international distribution.
 Trigonometry was among the BBC programmes licensed by HBO Max in summer 2019.
 A first trailer was revealed on 10 February 2020.
 The first two episodes premiered back-to-back on BBC Two on 15 March followed by weekly airings.

 It aired on CBC Gem in Canada.

 Reception

-Rotten Tomatoes reported an approval rating of 89% based on 9 reviews with an average rating of out of 8.3/10.
+Rotten Tomatoes reported an approval rating of 89% based on 9 reviews with an average rating of 8.3/10.